bhj/KaraokeEternal/docs/content/docs/index.md

   {{% img srcset="app-queue.png 2x" src="app-queue.png" alt="Queue view" %}}
 </div>

-Singers are prioritized by how long they've gone without singing, so those joining later in the party aren't penalized and will jump near the front of the queue.
+Karaoke Eternal automatically arranges the queue using a round-robin method for fairness, without penalizing those joining later in the party.
+For example, a latecomer will be able to sing right after the next-up singer regardless of how long the queue is.

 Swiping left on a queued song reveals the following options: